 You have the right to feel safe, to heal from what has happened and to reach your full potential.

 If you have recently been sexually assaulted then it is important that you look after yourself, you may feel a multitude of overwhelming feelings all at once such as confusion, shock, fear and shame.
 These are all normal feelings after assault.
-If you want a support person to assist you in seeking care SOS have specialist trained workers available to support women after an assault If you chose to have a sexual assault kit taken you’ll need to contact your local Doctors clinic for a Doctor in Sexual Abuse Care, also known as a DSAC doctor.
-DSAC doctors have specialised training in the sensitive care of a person’s physical and emotional needs of people after an assault has happened.
+If you would like a support person to assist you in seeking care SOS Kaipara have specialist trained workers available to support women after an assault.
+If you chose to have a sexual assault kit taken you’ll need to contact your local Doctors clinic for a Doctor in Sexual Abuse Care, also known as a MEDSAC doctor.
+MEDSAC doctors have specialised training in the sensitive care of a person’s physical and emotional needs of people after an assault has happened.
 These doctors are also able help in accessing ACC support in your recovery.
-If you choose to have a forensic examination in order to gather information to press charges, it must be performed by one of the DSAC doctors.
+If you choose to have a forensic examination in order to gather information to press charges, it must be performed by one of the MEDSAC doctors.
 Ideally, for the best evidence to be gathered this must take place as soon as possible, before showering or changing clothes but can still be taken up to seven days after.
 You are able to have a support person present if you wish and the information is only handed over to the Police if you give your consent to do so.
 At any time during the examination you are able to break, or stop.
 Your well-being is paramount.

 The effects of experiencing such physical and emotional trauma can be extremely difficult to deal with and each person’s journey to recovery will vary.
 It is common to experience good days and bad days, but with the right ongoing support it will get better.

 Some of the common long term experiences after sexual assault are listed below: